 1TBI Model Systems (TBIMS) National Database

-The theme of the second State of the Science Summit will be Paths to Treatment for Traumatic Brain Injury(s) with a focus on the taxonomy and nosology of the chronic sequelae, challenges and opportunities in clinical practice and development, and etiology and mechanism of persistent symptoms3.
+The theme of the second State of the Science Summit was Paths to Treatment for Traumatic Brain Injury(s) with a focus on the taxonomy and nosology of the chronic sequelae, challenges and opportunities in clinical practice and development, and etiology and mechanism of persistent symptoms3.
 As measurement tools advance, research has been able to focus on different types of injury, beyond the mild, moderate, and severe classifications.
 To augment and support the many efforts across fields and organizations over the past decade, we aim to map a consensus blueprint to drive translational science for TBI.

 3Excluding penetrating injury; stroke; acute surgical emergencies